-Two liquids, medium 1 and medium 2, are placed in separate contai... | Study Prep in Pearson+
+Two liquids, Medium 1 and Medium 2, are placed in separate contai... | Study Prep in Pearson+

-Two liquids, medium 1 and medium 2, are placed in separate containers.
-Medium 1 has a mass of 50 g and a volume of 25 mL, while medium 2 has a mass of 60 g and a volume of 40 mL.
+Two liquids, Medium 1 and Medium 2, are placed in separate containers.
+Medium 1 has a mass of 50 g and a volume of 40 mL, while Medium 2 has a mass of 60 g and a volume of 80 mL.
 Which medium is more dense?

 A